Let’s name some things $858.57 can buy you.

 You get the point. $858.57 can buy you a lot of things.
 It can also buy you dinner for two with the beverage pairing at Momofuku Ko.

 So then the question really comes down to this: What will you enjoy more?
-A once in a lifetime meal that involves some chickpea miso that the chef invented last Tuesday, or that weekend by the pool at The Delano?
+A once-in-a-lifetime meal that involves some chickpea miso that the chef invented last Tuesday, or that weekend by the pool at The Delano?
 Only you can decide.
-And if you want to go halfsies on Myspace, we're in.
-That's just good business.